zxc916684603/ecs/intl.en-US/API Reference/Introduction.md

 **Note:** When you call API in the Alibaba Cloud CLI and SDK, remove the period \(.\) from the request parameters.
 For example, use `SystemDiskCategory` instead of `SystemDisk.Category`.

 However, you must complete the authentication process for every request if you make an API URL request over the HTTP or HTTPS protocol.
-For more information, see [Signature](reseller.en-US/API Reference/Getting started/Signature.md#) and [Create an AccessKey](https://partners-intl.aliyun.com/help/doc-detail/53045.htm).
+For more information, see [Digital signature](reseller.en-US/API Reference/Getting started/Digital signature.md#) and [Create an AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#).

 ## Glossary { .section}